Stefan142/asr-portfolio-tracker/README.md

 The input this operation asks is:

-- Ticker: Ticker from an asset.
+- Ticker: Ticker for an asset.

 **Example session:**